leenmadani/Diet-Research-Project-Solo-/README.md

 *********************

-The dataset you will use for this project is downloaded from the stats community project of the University of Sheffield (www.sheffield.ac.uk)
+The dataset used for this project is downloaded from the stats community project of the University of Sheffield (www.sheffield.ac.uk)